dacap/ergoprog/README.md

 ## How to enable it?

-First you have to initialize ErgoEmacs:
+First you have to initialize ergoemacs-mode (an old version of ergoemacs minor mode created by Xah Lee & me):

-    (load "~/.emacs.d/packages/ergoemacs-keybindings/ergoemacs-mode.el")
+    (add-to-list 'load-path "~/.emacs.d/packages/ergoprog/ergoemacs-mode")
+    (require ergoemacs-mode)
     (ergoemacs-mode 1)

-Then you can enable ErgoProg adding its path to load-path and requiring `ergoprog` feature.
+Then you can enable ergoprog as follows:

     (add-to-list 'load-path "~/.emacs.d/packages/ergoprog")
     (require 'ergoprog)